Roy Laver Swank papers

 Biographical Note

-Dr. Swank became a pioneer in the subject of multiple sclerosis, making major breakthroughs in the field of blood filtration and dietary influences on the course of the disease.
-He also organized the private company Pioneer Filters, Inc. in Beaverton, Oregon, in 1973-74.
-He later founded the Swank Multiple Sclerosis Clinic, also in Beaverton.
-Swank published six books and wrote more than 180 articles in his field, and received various honors.
-He died Nov.
-16, 2008.
+Dr. Swank was a pioneer in the subject of multiple sclerosis, making breakthroughs in the field of blood filtration and dietary influences on the course of the disease.
+He also organized the private company Pioneer Filters, Inc. in Beaverton, Oregon, in 1973-1974.
+He later founded the Swank Multiple Sclerosis Clinic.
+Swank published six books and wrote more than 180 articles in his field and received various honors.

 Extent